 We use a video analysis to personalise the tuition and improve your technique.

-Chamonix is the perfect place to make the transition from skiing on-piste to skiing off-piste and experience the full-on freeride fun.
-With your Chamex ski guide, you'll improve your backcountry skiing technique and receive an introduction to the skills needed to negotiate all-mountain terrain.
+Chamonix is the perfect place to make the transition from skiing on-piste to skiing off-piste and experience full-on freeride fun.
+With your Chamex ski instructor, you will improve your backcountry skiing technique and receive an introduction to all the essential skills for skiing all-mountain terrain.

 The first day of the off piste ski course is dedicated to the assessment of the overall level and abilities of the group.
-There is plenty of nice and easy off-piste terrain in Chamonix, such as at Le Tour, Flegere or Brevent, where your guide can see how you get on.
-This will help your mountain guide to plan the right itinerary for your week ahead.
-As safety is our main priority at Chamex, you will do a basic avalanche awareness training course on the first day.
+There is plenty of nice and easy off-piste terrain in Chamonix, such as at Le Tour, Flegere or Brevent, where your instructor will ski with your group to determine everyone's level and plan a good itinerary for the week ahead.
+As safety is our main priority at Chamex, you will also do a basic avalanche-awareness training course on the first day.

 Above all, mountain safety is our highest priority, which is why as well as imparting skiing techniques we also teach you how to ski off-piste safely.
-Avalanche awareness and transceiver search are essential to your skill set as a confident off-piste skier, especially when skiing the Chamonix backcountry routes that can take you far away from the patrolled ski areas.
-Our instructors are all qualified UIAGM mountain guides with all the knowledge and experience needed to teach you the basic mountain safety techniques.
+Avalanche awareness, transceiver search, and snow transformation are essential to your skill set as a confident off-piste skier.
+Understanding the principles of snow stability allows us to find the best snow in a safe and informed manner, especially when skiing backcountry routes that can take you far away from the patrolled ski areas.

 Chamonix's unique location on the border of three countries means that you can experience skiing the best of the French, Swiss and Italian Alps; depending on conditions we may take you over the border for a taste of off-piste skiing in one of our neighbouring resorts such as Verbier or Courmayeur.